exercism/exalysis/track/twofer/tpl/minimal-conditional.md

-- you could try to find the minimal conditional.
-Currently you are repeating most of the output string.
+- Currently you are repeating most of the output string.
+This is OK, but in general, Go programmers try to avoid duplicating code where they can avoid it.
+Can you work out how to restructure your code so that you don't repeat yourself?